 Wooden floors for Dogs

 Grass and dirt are usually great for playing on, but when it gets to the kennel, the place can get muddy especially during the wet seasons.
-This would make the house unsanitary, harboring parasites that could lead to health issues.
+This would make the house unsanitary, harbouring parasites that could lead to health issues.
 It is advisable therefore that you use untreated wood decking over gravel.
 Wood chips and straw should be voided because they can get spongy when they get wet.
 Concrete and wood decking is comfortable and perfect for drainage.
 Use some non-toxic paint to paint the wood to make it resistant to rot and harsh weather.
 Wood that I treated with toxic paint could poison your dog and affect its health and in worst cases, it could die.

 Plastic flooring could come in several forms; solid sheets, planks, insulated units and such.
 These materials have an advantage compared to others.
 Plastic is inexpensive, lightweight and easy to arrange.
-It is damp and waterproof and easily incorporates sun, mold and stain elements.
+It is damp and waterproof and easily incorporates sun, mould and stain elements.
 What you need to be keen on is that the plastic made for the kennel flooring should be designed to guarantee against scratching.
-When you have plastic on the kennel floor, it is perfect in regulating temperature during the cold and hot months.
+When you have plastic on the kennel floor, it is perfect for regulating temperature during the cold and hot months.

 Rubber or bamboo